GabeScott/standard-works-vault/General Conference/2009 April - “Man Down!”.md

 When that cry sounds, faithful fellow soldiers will move toward the sound.
 Another soldier or a medic will ignore danger and move to the injured comrade.
 And the man down will know that help will come.
 Whatever the risk, someone will run low or crawl to get there in time to protect and give aid.
 That is true in every band of men joined in a difficult and dangerous mission which they are determined to fulfill at any sacrifice.
 The histories of such groups are full of stories of those loyal men who were determined that no man would be left behind.

-Here is one instance from an official account.
-During fighting in Somalia in October of 1993, two United States Army Rangers in a helicopter during the firefight learned that two other helicopters near them had fallen to the earth.
+Here is one instance from an official account.[^1] During fighting in Somalia in October of 1993, two United States Army Rangers in a helicopter during the firefight learned that two other helicopters near them had fallen to the earth.
 The two rangers, in their relative safety aloft, learned by radio that no ground forces were available to rescue one of the downed aircrews.
 Growing numbers of the enemy were closing in on the crash site.

 The two men watching from above volunteered to go down to the ground (the words they used on the radio were to “be inserted”) to protect their critically wounded comrades.
 Their request was denied because the situation was so dangerous.
 They asked a second time.
 Permission was again denied.
 Only after their third request were they put down on the ground.